Skip to content

 2. Click the “Upgrade available” link to see upgrade details, then click “Preview InstallPlan” button, and finally “Approve” to upgrade the Operator.

-Upgrading a PostgreSQL cluster upgrade may result in downtime, as well as failover caused by updating the primary instance.
+3. Upgrading a PostgreSQL cluster may result in downtime, as well as failover caused by updating the primary instance.

 Minor version upgrade

-Check the version of the Operator you have in your Kubernetes environment.
-Please refer to the Operator upgrade guide to upgrade the Operator and CRD first, if needed.
+1. Check the version of the Operator you have in your Kubernetes environment.
+If you need to update it, refer to the Operator upgrade guide

 $ kubectl -n postgres-operator patch pg cluster1 --type=merge --patch '{